apfm-actions/terraform-project-base-action/README.md

 ------

 ### workspace
-Terraform Workspace/AWS Account/Environment to query.
-E.g. dev, qa, stage, prod
+Terraform Workspace/AWS Account/Environment to query (e.g. dev, qa, stage,
+prod).
+In terraform this will be accessible as `terraform.workspace` instead of `var.workspace`.
 - required: true